Direct Pay for Tax-Exempt Entities - American Cities Climate Challenge

 Direct Pay for Tax-Exempt Entities

-As you consider ownership and financing options for a renewable energy project, you will need to understand the new mechanism of direct pay.
+As you consider ownership and financing options for a renewable energy project, you will need to understand the new mechanism of direct pay (also referred to as elective pay).
 This is likely to be most relevant when you assess the economics of an on-site solar project or when you need to understand the market for your off-site power purchase agreement.

 Before the Inflation Reduction Act, local governments and other tax-exempt organizations would generally have to sign a power purchase agreement (PPA) with a tax-liable third party to receive the benefits of any tax incentives for a new project.
 While PPAs have helped accelerate clean energy deployment, they can be time-consuming and complex for cities just looking to purchase clean energy —and may not even be allowed in your state.

 Direct pay now allows key tax credits to be claimed directly by tax-exempt organizations.
-This means that your city can own a project while capturing financial benefits similar to those enjoyed by private developers.
+This means that a city can own a project while capturing financial benefits similar to those enjoyed by private developers.
 Previously, only the private sector could directly benefit from the Investment Tax Credit (ITC) and the Production Tax Credit (PTC), which resulted in many third-party deals.
-Direct pay is most relevant if your city:
+Direct pay is most relevant if you or a tax-exempt partner:

 1. Wants to own a project that would not be as affordable without tax credits

-2. Is in a regulated electricity market or utility service area that precludes your city from purchasing electricity from a third party
+2. Is in a regulated electricity market or utility service area that precludes you from purchasing electricity from a third party

 Direct pay has been authorized for projects developed between December 31, 2022, and January 1, 2033.
 It is also noncompetitive funding, meaning there is no limit to the number of projects that can leverage this mechanism.